apache/calcite/site/_docs/file_adapter.md

 ## JSON files and model-free browsing

-Some files are describe their own schema, and for these files, we do not need a model.
+Some files describe their own schema, and for these files, we do not need a model.
 For example, `DEPTS.json` has an integer `DEPTNO` column and a string `NAME` column:

 {% highlight json %}
 [